What a carbon tax for the superrich could look like – DW – 11/11/2022

 Gössling explained that second homes or vacation residences are an issue too.
 "Superrich people own properties potentially in any corner of the world, with houses sitting there for their owners to come by for a few days or weeks, often reaching them with private flights and boats."

-Moroni's new company retrofits boats and yachts.
-So far, he has received 100 requests.
-He said there are around 800,000 private boats around Italy, with less than 1% being owned by superrich elites.
-He argues that the European Union should impose limits on pollutant emissions while offering incentives to convert and purchase the new environmentally friendly.
+Moroni's new company retrofits boats and yachts with electric or hybrid systems.
+So far, he's had some 100 customers.
+He believes the European Union should impose limits on pollutant emissions while offering incentives to convert and purchase new environmentally friendly boats.

 Additionally, wealthy people can influence public debates, continuing high-return investments with high environmental footprints and defending their lifestyles.